Our Services

 Helpful Resources

-Double vision, or diplopia, can come from minor eye issues or urgent brain, nerve, or muscle problems; try covering one eye to see if it clears, avoid driving, and seek urgent care if it starts suddenly or pairs with severe headache, weakness, slurred speech, trouble walking, drooping face, confusion, or eye pain with vision loss.
+Double vision (diplopia) may stem from minor eye strain or serious brain, nerve, or muscle conditions.
+Quick self-test: cover one eye—if the doubling clears in only one eye, it's monocular; if it clears with either eye covered, it's binocular and more likely neurological.
+Avoid driving and seek emergency care if double vision starts suddenly or comes with severe headache, weakness, slurred speech, trouble walking, facial drooping, confusion, or eye pain with vision loss.

 While diplopia can be caused by something minor and temporary, it can also signal a more serious health condition.
 Understanding what's behind your symptoms—and knowing what to do next—can make a big difference.